 Once you determine perceived skills gaps, get more specific through structured skills assessments—a more objective way to evaluate and address areas of opportunity.
-This will also allow you to establish a baseline to improve from and communicate progress across the organization as you roll out upskilling programs.
+This will also allow you to establish a baseline to improve from and communicate progress across the organisation as you roll out upskilling programs.

 You set the stage for upskilling success during the skills gap analysis with positive framing and an inquisitive mindset.
 Create psychological safety by openly discussing identified gaps in a solution-oriented way and being transparent about why upskilling is a priority.
 You can only close a gap if you know it exists.

 It’s important to be clear that this is a well-intentioned and collaborative effort that will lead to individual and collective success.
-And you can achieve this by getting top-down and bottom-up opinions from across the organization.
+And you can achieve this by getting top-down and bottom-up opinions from across the organisation.
 Openly communicating as you’re evaluating areas of opportunity will also give employees confidence in your intentions.

-Analyze Results to Develop a Strategy
+Analyse Results to Develop a Strategy

 Once you have input from leadership and the team, it’s time to identify where the gaps are and what’s the highest priority.
-Map trends in the data back to organizational goals established with your leadership team.
+Map trends in the data back to organisational goals established with your leadership team.
 An effective analysis tells a story with data, highlighting trends and surprises.